Irudhi Suttru: Plot

-Prabhu Selvaraj/Aditya "Adi" Tomar is a talented yet failed boxer who, despite being very gifted in boxing, falls victim to the dirty politics in the boxing association, and loses his chance to go to 1996 Summer Olympics.
+Prabhu Selvaraj/Aditya "Adi" Tomar is a talented yet failed boxer who, despite being very gifted in boxing, falls victim to the dirty politics in the boxing association.
+Due to this, he loses his chance to go to the 1996 Summer Olympics.
 15 years later, he is a government coach for the national women's boxing training academy but is always extremely angry with the lethargic attitude of boxers and frustrated with the partiality in selection.
 Due to his constant rift with the association head Dev Khatri, he is falsely charged with sexual harassment in Delhi and gets transferred to Chennai to identify and develop new women boxers.
 Despite the very poor infrastructure, Prabhu/Adi manages to find natural talent in a roadside fish seller named Ezhil Madhi, who he notices while she is thrashing the judges during her elder sister Lakshmi "Lux"'s tournament.

 Ignoring Lux who has been boxing for eight years to get a sports quota government job, Prabhu/Adi offers to pay and train Madhi for a few hours daily.
-Unfortunately, the two do not get along due to Prabhu/Adi's ruthless training methods and Madhi's aggressive nature.
+Unfortunately, the two do not get along due to Adi's ruthless training methods and Madhi's aggressive nature.
 As a result, Madhi intentionally loses a local match.
-Prabhu/Adi later asks Lux and Madhi's parents, Saamikannu and Damayanthi, to send them to stay in a hostel with him so that their daughters can work hard on training.
+Adi later asks Lux and Madhi's parents, Saamikannu and Damayanthi, to send them to stay in a hostel with him so that their daughters can work hard on training.
 Madhi misunderstands him but later regrets it when she finds out that Prabhu/Adi has sold his beloved bike to buy new training equipment for her.
 Madhi then starts training with Prabhu/Adi and develops feelings for him.
 On the day of a qualifying match, she reveals her feelings to Prabhu/Adi, but he promptly rejects her.
 During the warm-up before the match, a now jealous Lux injures Madhi's hand, causing Madhi to lose the chance to the Olympics.
 Angry, Prabhu/Adi thinks that Madhi lost intentionally again and throws her out of training camp.